 Withdrawal before published deadline

 Issuance is not automatic.
-At the discretion of the faculty member.
-May be assigned to a student who has successfully completed with at least a passing grade, a majority of the work of the course and who has an unavoidable and compelling reason why the remainder of the work cannot be completed on schedule.
+At the request of the student, followed by the approval of the faculty member, a grade of "I" may be assigned to those who have successfully completed, with at least a passing grade, a majority of the work of the course and who has an unavoidable and compelling reason why the remainder of the work cannot be completed on schedule.

 In progress; primarily used for thesis completion or practicum completion

 A student in good standing in a course, may petition to the instructor for an “I” grade.
 This grade is appropriate only if extraordinary conditions beyond the control of the student have led to an inability to complete course requirements.
 When submitting a grade, the “I” must be accompanied by the alternative grade that will be automatically assigned after 30 days.
 These include, IB, IC, ID and IF.
 If only an “I” is submitted, the default grade is F. The completion of the work, evaluation, and reporting of the final grade is due within 30 days after the end of the term.
 The time limit may extend under exceptional circumstances with approval.
 Any student who has incomplete grades into the next semester will be required to review their course schedule with the Office of Student Success before the end of the drop/add period.